Thinkshift | February 25, 2019

 Tritium, an Australian company that makes advanced EV chargers, drove into the U.S. market as a fast-moving outsider whose sleek technology embodies our belief that sustainability should be sexy.

-They were attractively edgy, but less than a year after opening a U.S. headquarters, they lacked brand presence.
+They were attractively edgy, but needed mainstream recognition.
+Less than a year after opening a U.S. headquarters, they lacked brand presence.
 They had near-zero U.S. media exposure or market visibility, even in their Los Angeles–area base.
 Installations were white-labeled.
 And journalists didn’t see charger technology as interesting—who wants to write about the equivalent of a gas pump?

 To take on these challenges, Thinkshift developed distinctive positioning for Tritium as a technology expert and a thought leader whose products and approach could accelerate EV ownership and the transition to renewable energy.
 We also fully developed their intriguing founding story, which has roots in solar car racing.